Be Quick 1887: 21st century

 The club was relegated back to the Eerste Klasse in 2002, but secured promotion a year later, and has played in the Hoofdklasse since.
 They were promoted to the Topklasse in 2013, but went relegated after one only season in the top Dutch amateur level.
-Two seasons later they returned to the renamed Derde Divisie by placing second in Hoofdklasse C.
+Two seasons later they returned to the renamed Derde Divisie by placing second in Hoofdklasse C. In 2018 the club would get relegated from the Derde Divisie again, playing in the Zondag Hoofdklasse A until it got renamed to the Vierde Divisie in 2022.
+In 2024 the club would finish 15th in the Vierde Divisie D, meaning the club would be relegated to the Eerste Klasse, the 4th highest amateur level and the 6th level in the complete Dutch football pyramid.

 Stadium

 The successes between 1915 and 1926 allowed the club to buy a piece of land to the south of the city of Groningen.
 Stadion Esserberg was then built, designed by architect Evert van Linge, one of the players of the team that won the national title in 1920.
 The stadium had a capacity of 18,000 when it was built, and now is located in the territory of the municipality of Haren, just a mere four kilometers south of Groningen.
 Nowadays, it has hosted to the Eurovoetbal tournament.